hightechu/hightechu-summer2020/day3/README.md

 ## Learning Outcomes
 By the end of day 3, stuents should be able to...
-* Establish communication between Arduino and external component using a communication protocol - outcome for the session "Workshop Rotation 4"
-* Brainstorm project ideas before selecting one - outcome for the session "Brainstorming & Project Selection"
+* Brainstorm project ideas before selecting one  (RE: "Brainstorming & Project Selection")
-* Identify a Minimum Viable Product for one's project - outcome for the session "MVP oriented design"
+* Identify a Minimum Viable Producty (RE: "MVP oriented design")
-* Recollect some points about ECE that were shared by professionals and students - outcome for the session "Daily Wrap up"
+* Recollect some points about ECE from Industry Talks (RE: "Daily Wrap up")

 ## Class Outline for Day 3 (Wednesday)